 At this time, we request that family and friends do not visit our campuses.
-We are posting signs on our entryway doors to notify visitors of this policy and actively screening individuals, including staff, who need to enter our buildings.
+The Centers for Medicare and Medicaid Services (CMS) recommends Auburn Homes & Services restrict visitors at this time.
+We are taking these precautions to help ensure the health and safety of all and remain focused on providing exceptional care and services for our residents.
+Additionally, we ask for your help in battling COVID-19 and keeping the virus out of our community.
+Signs are posted on our entryway doors to notify visitors of this policy and we are actively screening individuals, including staff, who need to enter our buildings.
 We understand that connecting with your loved ones is incredibly important.
 There are a variety of other ways for you to consider communicating with family members, including telephone, email, text, video chat or social media.

 Please make sure we have your most current emergency contact information including your email address.
 We want to ensure we efficiently communicate with you should there be any new developments.
 You can email this information to Michelle Yelich, Marketing and Community Outreach Manager for Auburn Homes & Services, at firstname.lastname@example.org.
 Michelle will be working with staff to update our residents' family and emergency contact information.